karenjohn35/us_weather_app/README.md

 ### Datasets

 - `worldcities.csv`: This main dataset contains various information such as longititude and latitute about cities around the world .
-- `state_capitals.csv`: This dataset contains U.S state capitals and their corresponding states and used to clean/filter the main dataset for U.S capitals and states.
+- `state_capitals.csv`: This dataset contains U.S state capitals and their corresponding states and is used to clean/filter the main dataset for U.S capitals and states.

 ### Installation & Execution